 What is Cerebral Palsy?

-Cerebral palsy is a condition affecting the immature tissues of the brain at or after birth.
+Cerebral palsy is a condition affecting the immature tissues of the brain during or soon after birth.
 It can cause difficulty with development and a child can struggle to achieve their normal developmental milestones.

 Neurological Physiotherapists and Occupational Therapists work with you and your child to optimise their opportunities for normal movement experiences to enable them to integrate with and learn from their environment.

 Most people with cerebral palsy will find therapy beneficial at different stages throughout their life.

 We treat children, young people and adults with cerebral palsy as it is a lifelong condition.

 If you would like to discuss how we might be able to help please contact us on 0161 764 3799 or email us at [email protected] and we will arrange for a Therapist to contact you.

 How can Physiotherapy help children living with Cerebral Palsy?